ATSC 3.0: United States

 Consumer adoption of ATSC 3.0 has been slow, hindered primarily by many television manufacturers reserving built-in ATSC 3.0 tuners for high-end models (if at all), lukewarm interest in ATSC 3.0's interactive capabilities, and greater interest among consumers in streaming platforms offering equivalent functionality.
 Nevertheless, in February 2025 the NAB filed a petition with the FCC proposing a two-stage mandatory transition, beginning with most stations within the top 55 media markets in February 2028, and the remainder by February 2030.
 The NAB estimated that service was now available to approximately 75% of the U.S. population across over 80 media markets, and that ATSC 3.0 tuners were available in 10% of the new TVs shipped in 2024.

 CTA CEO Gary Shapiro criticized the proposal, stating that a mandatory transition would "impose [a] large percentage increase in costs at a time when the TV set has proved to be the rare deflationary product."
 The digital rights advocacy group Electronic Frontier Foundation (EFF) also opposed the proposal, arguing that ATSC 3.0's encryption and DRM functions made it "a transition from the century-old system of universally accessible programming to a privately controlled web of proprietary technological restrictions."
-By September 2025, other groups, associations, companies and organizations: NCTA, Public Knowledge, America Television Alliance, Consumer Reports (CR), Access Humboldt, Media Council Hawaii, Low Power Television (LPTV) Broadcasters Association, America's Communications Association (ACA) Connects, Open Technology Institute (OTI) of New America, Americans for Tax Reform (ATR), Digital Liberty, The Innovation Economy Alliance, Citizens Against Government Waste (CAGW), Taxpayers Protection Alliance (TPA), Weigel Broadcasting and Venture Technologies filed comments urging the FCC to not allow NAB's proposal for a nationwide mandate, arguing that market forces should determine the standard's future rather than government intervention, with NCTA claiming the transition "would be unjustified and ill-advised" in the deregulation goals of the Trump administration, violating the First and Fifth amendments, and LPTV president/founder Frank Copsidas criticized the proposal as "crony capitalism at its worst".